homo-errantium/frontend/README.md

 A unique system of hints and tips will help you easily choose what to indicate in certain cases.
 With an intuitive and friendly interface, you won’t get lost in the design process, and the fresh design will add more enthusiasm and interesting ideas.
 You can also avoid mandatory fields if you do not have the information or consider it unnecessary.

-The existing analogues are difficult to understand and do not allow for the ease of forming a summary.
-The number of documents created in them is often limited and requires an additional fee.
-On our website you can create as many versions of your resume as you like for free, compare them and easily edit them.
 Try creating your resume on the Resume Plus website and you will understand that job search can be interesting and exciting.

 ### Technologies used: